Cliodhna Moloney: International career

 Moloney made her international debut for Ireland in 2015 against the England women's national rugby union team at The Stoop in London.
 Afterwards she was selected to play for Ireland in the 2015 Women's Six Nations Championship.
 Following this, she led calls for the Women's Six Nations Championship to share stadiums with the men's Six Nations Championship after playing a match against England at Twickenham Stadium.
 In 2017, she was a part of Ireland's 2017 Women's Rugby World Cup campaign hosted in Ireland.
 She was a part of promotion for the tournament at University College Dublin, where the group games of the Women's Rugby World Cup were to be held at the UCD Bowl.

 Moloney missed the 2019 International season due to shoulder surgery.
 In 2020 she was Player of the Match in the 2020 Women's Six Nations game against Wales and ended the season as Rugby Players Ireland 2020 Women's Player of the Year.

+In February 2021 she was selected on the Irish Women's Team of the Decade by the Front Row Union website.
 She was Ireland's first-choice hooker for the 2021 Women's Six Nations Championship.

-In February 2021 she was selected on the Irish Women's Team of the Decade by the Front Row Union website.
+She was named in Ireland's XVs side for the 2025 Six Nations Championship in March.
+On 11 August 2025, she made the Irish squad to the Rugby World Cup.

 Personal life

 Moloney is one of seven children from a farming background.
 She went to secondary school in St Brigid's Tuam and to college at Institute of Technology Sligo.
 She works as a banker, previously for KBC Bank Ireland and now as a compliance analyst for Metro Bank.

+In 2025, Maloney married her Exeter teammate and England international Claudia MacDonald.